hannahgeorge-wickedproblems/Challenge-Problem/InformalResponse3.md

 Haile Sellasie was a leader of Ethiopia after World War II who sought to launch Ethiopia into progressive development.
 During the time of the emperor, Ethiopia tried to manufacture a product that was abundant, but they never produced any of it.
 This failure came as a result of the fact that economic models did not account for the context but worked to fit a larger, broader scale.
 Furthermore, the dynamics in Ethiopia made it such that the country hasn’t experienced a rapid change to a more complex, self-organized system because they preserve the power in the hands of the elites.

-Why did Barder recommend resisting engineering asd a policy implication>?
+Why did Barder recommend resisting engineering asd a policy implication?
 What did he mean by iso-morphic mimicry?